leobudima/elogii-blog/content/guide-to-route-optimization-software.md

 Planning routes automatically **removes a lot of the pressure from your teams**.

 On the one hand, this benefits the dispatcher.

 As they spend less time planning routes, they can dedicate themselves to driving better results elsewhere.

 On the other, drivers feel less frustrated.

 Planners can easily create multi-drop routes for drivers based on their preferences, or round trips with tight drop-offs and suitable break times.

-And since the software automatically tracks progress and updates it across **the delivery management platform**, there is less unnecessary communication between teams.
+And since the driver route software automatically tracks progress and updates it across **the delivery management platform**, there is less unnecessary communication between teams.

 ### #9 It lets you optimize your fleet.

 **Optimizing routes helps you discover waste in your operations.**

 It lets you reassess the size of your fleet with greater precision, so you can right-size the number of vehicles.

 And fewer vans or trucks mean **fewer field operators**, **less fuel**, **less equipment**, and **less maintenance**.

 ### #10 It raises the output and performance quality of your team.

 Tracking and tracing the progress of the workforce lets you **assess their output**.

-This can help you identify inefficiencies in the process, as well as your workforce, and optimize before it hinders your operations.
+Driver route planning software can help you identify inefficiencies in the process, as well as your workforce, and optimize before it hinders your operations.

 ## How much does route optimization cost?

-The average starting cost of route optimization software is around $20 per vehicle.
+The average starting cost of delivery route optimization software is around $20 per vehicle.
 But this price depends on a few factors.

 First, it depends on whether you just want route optimization, or do you want to invest in a more robust system and choose **delivery management software**.

 Then it depends on whether you want to choose an on-premise solution or [**adopt a cloud-first approach to managing delivery logistics**](https://elogii.com/blog/adopting-the-cloud-first-approach-to-delivery-logistics/).

 **On-premise solutions typically cost more and require an upfront payment.**

 You pay for a perpetual license or sanctioned copy of the software, but not the necessary infrastructure that supports it.

 Companies like **Paragon**, **Descartes**, and **Trimble TMW** offer these solutions.

 **SaaS solutions are less expensive.**

-Instead of buying to own the software, you (usually) pay an annual monthly fee to use it.
+Instead of buying to own the route management software, you (usually) pay an annual monthly fee to use it.

 But the provider supplies the supporting infrastructure, so there are no additional costs.

 It’s an operating expense rather than a capital expense (**Opex vs. Capex**).

 The cost also depends on the size of your fleet.

 Some SaaS companies set the price **per vehicle per month**.